 This collection contains the third post in a loose series on SF short stories that are critical in some capacity of space agencies, astronauts, and the culture which produced them.
 After reading today’s installment, I decided to review the entire collection!

-Previously: Edmond Hamilton’s “What’s It Like Out There?”
-(1952), 5/5 (Masterpiece).
-First appeared in the December 1952 issue of Thrilling Wonder Stories, ed.
-Samuel Hines.
+Previously: Edmond Hamilton’s “What’s It Like Out There?” in Thrilling Wonder Stories, ed.
+Samuel Hines (December 1952).
 You can read the story online here.

 3.25/5 (collated rating: Vaguely Good)